damiankrajnak/damiankrajnak/README.md

 - 👋 Hi, I’m @damiankrajnak
-- 👀 I’m interested in Frontend development (React)
+- 👀 I’m interested in Fullstack Web Development (Node.js, React, TS)
-- 🌱 I'm currently learning Typescript and GraphQL
+- 🌱 I'm currently getting better with GraphQL and PostgreSQL

 <!---
 damiankrajnak/damiankrajnak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.